rktjmp/lush.nvim/README.md

 other Lua modules or into other themes.

-An demonstration of this is shown in the examples folder, where a parsed lush spec is used to set the lightline theme.
+An demonstration of this is shown in the examples folder, where a parsed lush spec is used to set the lightline theme, or above when using `extends`.

 Another example can be seen in [savq/melange](https://github.com/savq/melange), where the parsed lush spec is used to generate an Alacritty terminal theme.
+You could extend this concept into generating colors for your diff tool, css code blocks, etc.

 Q/A
 ---